chunglim/foolmath/README.md

 _source code:_&nbsp;[9eq17_0.tex](./src/9eq17_0.tex)&nbsp;|&nbsp;[Go to top](#welcome-to-the-foolmath-repository)&nbsp;|&nbsp;[TOC](#table-of-contents)

 Square of negative numbers really does the trick.<br><br>
 Who said $0$ couldn't be a denominator?
-See the following fool proofs.
+See the following foolish proofs.

 ### **Very silly solutions to find $`\frac{0}{0}`$.**